SharePoint/sp-dev-docs/docs/sp-add-ins/incident-manager-a-cloud-business-add-in-tutorial.md

    ![Document library with IncidentNumber column](../images/CBA_IM_12.PNG)

-   In order to associate the document library with your add-in, the document library must contain a custom column that maps to a unique field in your entity.
+   To associate the document library with your add-in, the document library must contain a custom column that maps to a unique field in your entity.
 In this case the **IncidentNumber** column maps to the **IncidentNumber** field in the **Incidents** entity.

 In the next step, you'll add the document library to your add-in.